node-organic/organic-oval/README.md

 * `script()`: Function
 * `template(html)`: Function

-:warning: Note that this method also upgrades all matched document elements by `tagName`
+:warning: Note that this method also upgrades all matched document.body elements by `tagName`

 ### oval.upgrade(el)

-The method upgrades given NodeElement `el` accordingly to previously defined component
+The method upgrades given NodeElement `el` accordingly to previously defined component with matching `el.tagName`

 ## Known Compiler Issues

 1. element declaration with `if` attribute will work only when if statement is on the first line

   *will NOT* work: